modalitysystems/modalitysoftware-docs/twa/deploytwa.md

 ## Installation

-1. Click on the ARM template link provided to you by post-sales (it may be a button that says "Deploy to Azure").
+1. Click on the ARM template link:https://mod.qa/TWAGovSecUseARM.
 You will be taken to Microsoft Azure Portal and a deployment form will open as shown below.

    ![Custom deployment form](images/deployForm.png)